 It is general policy that children are not allowed to carry their medications around school with them, this follows a few incidences of children sharing medicines.
 If your child needs to take anything during college time they can get a consent letter from the first aid room, their medications will then be kept in a locked drawer for them.
 Children are allowed to carry inhalers and insulin with them if they wish to do so.

-Children no longer have the triple vaccine done at college so this must be done at the doctors, usually in years 9, 10 or 11.
+Children have the triple vaccine done at college , usually in Year 9.
 The BCG vaccine is no longer carried out by college or doctors.
-The new Human Papilloma Virus (HPV) immunisation to help prevent cervical cancer is being undertaken at doctor’s surgeries.
-It is being offered to all 12 -13 year old and 17 – 18 year old girls.
+The new Human Papilloma Virus (HPV) immunisation to help prevent cervical cancer is now being done for boys and girls in Year 8 and 9, undertaken at doctor’s surgeries.

 After the school nursing service stopped supplying asthma inhalers to schools, the law changed to allow schools to carry emergency inhalers which we have to buy.
 We take asthma seriously here at Launceston College and we purchased some emergency inhalers but there are strict guidelines for their use.
 We must have a signed consent form from the parent/guardian and we can only use these in emergency conditions.
 This means we cannot use them for a slight wheeze and we are not permitted to use them if we do not have a consent form.
 Students are expected to carry their own inhalers with them at all times clearly marked with their names, but we appreciate the fact that sometimes inhalers fail to work properly.

 If the student is just having a slight problem and hasn’t got their inhaler we would have to contact you to bring one up to school.
 If your child feels like they are having a bit of a problem then it is up to them to ensure they have their own inhaler or we have to contact a parent to bring one up.